kizniche/Mycodo/README.rst

 Recommended:

--  `Raspberry Pi <https://www.raspberrypi.org>`__ single-board computer (Zero, 1, 2, 3, 4, or 5, but 3 or above is recommended)
+-  `Raspberry Pi <https://www.raspberrypi.org>`__ single-board computer: Zero, 1, 2, 3, 4, or 5 (3 or above is recommended)
 -  `Raspberry Pi Operating System <https://www.raspberrypi.com/software/>`__ flashed to a micro SD card or SSD

-Mycodo has been tested to work with Raspberry Pi OS Lite and Desktop, both 32-bit and 64-bit.
+Mycodo has been tested to work with Raspberry Pi OS 12 (Bookworm release), Lite and Desktop, 32-bit and 64-bit.

 Install Command
 ~~~~~~~~~~~~~~~

-Once you have the Raspberry Pi booted, log in and run the following command in a terminal to initiate the Mycodo install:
+Once you have the Raspberry Pi booted, log in and run the following command in a terminal to initiate the Mycodo install to /opt/Mycodo:

 .. code:: bash